NguyenDa18/PPP-Data-Tool/README.md

 - download zip by url
 - extract zip and save to data repo
 - parse CSV and generate JSON for PPP files of bailous > 150k
+- parse CSVs and generate JSON files for PPP files of bailouts > 150k

 ## TODO
 - parse CSVs and generate JSON files for PPP files of bailouts < 150k